segmentio/segment-docs/src/connections/sources/catalog/libraries/server/python/index.md

 ### Flush

-You can all the `flush` method at the end of your program to make sure there's nothing left in the queue:
+You can call the `flush` method at the end of your program to make sure there's nothing left in the queue:

 ```python
 analytics.flush()